lkeanfei/Assessment/README.md

 # Assessment

+The answers for Section 1 is documented inside the file Digix Lightning Assessment Answers.docx

-The tests are written in Python and they are developed based on Pytest framework.
+For section 2 ,the tests are written in Python and they are developed based on Pytest framework.
 Make sure that you have Python 3.7 installed on your system and execute

 ```python